GameKyuubi

 Institutional Adoption

-VanEck launched their Bitcoin Trust ETF in January 2024 with the ticker symbol HODL.
+VanEck launched their Bitcoin Trust ETF with the ticker symbol HODL.
+Spot Bitcoin ETFs were approved in the US in January 2024.
 A drunken forum typo from 2013 is now printed on Wall Street financial instruments.
-GameKyuubi's words echo in boardrooms.

 Psychological Armor